Open-NET-Libraries/Open.Collections/source/Synchronized/Readme.md

 ## Lock Synchronized

-Some classes work faster/better when a simple Monitor (lock) is used.
+Most of these classes synchronize access very fast when a simple Monitor (lock) is used properly.

 ## Read-Write Synchronized

-These classes use a ReaderWriterLockSlim to synchronize read-write access.
+These classes use a ReaderWriterLockSlim to synchronize read-write access and can be faster in some specific cases.